ambaye15/AQSM_SW1PerS/notebooks/README.md

 ---

-## `create_concept_video.ipynb`

-A notebook for creating a side-by-side video showing the mediapipe-overlayed skeleton on the left, and the SW1PerS pipeline on the spatial and acceleration trajectories of a particular sensor.
-This is the notebook used for visualizations during presentations.

-Use this notebook to generate videos that showcase important aspects of pipeline.

----

 ## Notes

 - All notebooks assume the `AQSM_SW1PerS` package has been installed (e.g., via `pip install -e .`).
-- To run the notebooks, ensure dependencies are installed and activate the correct environment:
+- To run the notebooks, ensure dependencies are installed and activate the correct environment
+- Ensure that you have a `Dataset` folder in the root that contains the `.pkl` file.